OmarMiniesy/Notes/Offensive Security/Windows Security/Kerberoasting.md

 ###### Service Principal Name (SPN)

 Kerberos uses [[Active Directory#Service Principal Name (SPN)|Service Principal Names (SPNs)]] to associate the service with its service logon account to be able to obtain the password.
 - The KDC will look up the SPN, finds the service account for that service, and encrypts the TGS ticket with the account key.

+> Host based accounts, or computer accounts that end in dollar signs, `$` are not vulnerable to Kerberoasting attacks given their long and complex passwords.

 ---
 ### Attack Flow

+> The attacker must have already gotten access to a user account to be able to do this.

 1. An attacker first enumerates SPNs in the domain.

 This indicates that the discovered service is mapped to an account, which the attacker can steal the password of.
+This can be done by using tools like `powerview`.

 2. The attacker then requests a TGS ticket for the targeted SPNs from the KDC.